 Last summer the Hayes Theatre in Potts Point revived Katherine Thomson and Max Lambert’s musical Darlinghurst Nights, adapted from Kenneth Slessor’s light verse about bohemian life in the 1930s.
-The main storyline follows a country girl trying to survive in a poky inner-city boarding house while dealing with the lowlife around her and learning the lessons of a corrupt but lively metropolis.
-After the show, the audience stepped out into a preserved pocket of 1930s Sydney, where it could rejoice at art deco buildings that had somehow survived each of the city’s development surges.
-But the energetic life that Slessor saw on the streets has disappeared: with the current lockup laws, King’s Cross on a week night is as quiet as a church.
+The main storyline follows a country girl trying to survive in a poky inner-city boarding house while dealing with the low-life around her and learning the lessons of a corrupt but lively metropolis.
+After the show, audience members stepped out into a preserved pocket of 1930s Sydney, where they could rejoice at art deco buildings that had somehow survived each of the city’s development surges.
+But the energetic life that Slessor saw on the streets has disappeared: with the current lockout laws, Kings Cross on a weeknight is as quiet as a church.

 Earlier in 2017 the Old Fitz Hotel down the hill in Woolloomooloo had been the venue for the first (and, so far, only) production of Louis Nowra’s This Much Is True.
 Though the play is the third part of Nowra’s Lewis trilogy, following the acclaimed Cosi and Summer of the Aliens, it was a perfect match for the hotel’s tiny basement theatre.
 Nowra depicted his local drinking mates in all their eccentricity and neediness, and after the show you might have found the author himself drinking at a table in the bar upstairs.